awisemanapple/appledata/README.md

 **What was the creation process?**

 The building heights were measured using sensors from low altitude aerial imagery and then matched to its respective building footprint ID in OSM.
-Due to the process in which the heights were calulcated, the provided height information is simply an estimation and not an absolute measure of height.
+Due to the process in which the heights were calculated, the provided height information is simply an estimation and not an absolute measure of height.

 **When was the data captured?**